NoSloppy/EZ-POV/README.md

 # EZ-POV
-Make POV images for ProffieOS.
-Uses ProffieOS POV Tools to create Point-Of-View Images that show when you swing the blade.
+Uses ProffieOS POV Tools to create Point-Of-View images that show when you swing the blade.
+Under the hood:
+pnmtorle - Converts a full-color image to hex data to be included in the code.
+pgmtorle - Converts a single-color image to hex data to be included in the code.
+pnmwindshieldwiper - Scales the image and bends it so that it will work on a swinging blade.

+### Operating System Requirements:
 ### Windows (Windows 10 at time of writing):

-Windows 10
 Install Windows Subsystem for Linux
 - Get Ubuntu App in the Microsoft Store. (required for “bash” and other commands).
 Download but don't choose open once it finishes installing. https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6?activetab=pivot:overviewtab